DMTN-234

 Users authenticate via an identity federation such as InCommon, normally using the authentication system of their home institution.
 Google and GitHub are also supported as sources of authentication.
 Users maintain their own identity information (seeded by information from the identity federation).
 Science Platform administrators and users themselves create groups and maintain their memberships.

 This is the approach used for Science Platform deployments intended to provide services to the general astronomy community according to the Rubin Observatory Data Policy (RDO-013).
 Users of these facilities may have no specific affiliation with Rubin Observatory other than being data rights holders.
-Examples include the IDF, CDF, and possibly other International Data Facilities or Data Access Centers.
+Examples include the IDF and possibly other International Data Facilities or Data Access Centers.

 GitHub